Current Ministry Location-Peru

-Returning to the highlands she did an investigation of the health promoters and also taught for a year in the university and then continued as part of the nursing team in the highlands.
-It was there she decided to become a Maryknoll Sister because she had worked with them and “shared the Maryknoll spirit and their desire to work for the poor”.
-She entered the Maryknoll Sisters Congregation in 1975 and was assigned to return to Peru in 1978.
-Sister Maria worked as a nurse member of a pastoral team in the Department of Puno, helping church workers integrate health and pastoral efforts.
+Sister Maria’s first mission assignment was to Peru from 1977-1982, doing Community Based Health as a nurse member of a pastoral team in Peru/Ecuador, the Department of Puno and Juli, helping church workers integrate health and pastoral efforts.
 She studied the Aymara language and immersed herself in that Indian culture saying, “Although geographically I remained in my own country, in the highlands I moved into a totally different culture.”

-After an appointment serving as wellness coordinator at the Maryknoll Sisters Center in New York, where Sister Maria’s responsibilities included promotion of alternative health remedies, she will return to a ministry in Peru.
+Appointed to serve as Wellness Coordinator at the Maryknoll Sisters Center, Maryknoll, NY, Sister Maria’s responsibilities included promotion of alternative health remedies, she returned to minister in Peru in 2004.